 It’s also important to choose plants that do well with high humidity, especially if there is a shower in the bathroom.
 If it’s just a half bath with a toilet and sink, you can skip this recommendation.
 Humidity levels won’t be particularly high in a bathroom unless there is a shower or bath.

-If you’d like to learn more about which plants will do best in your bathroom, start with the list below that is known for doing well in humid areas like the bathroom, as well as in low lighting.
+If you’d like to learn more about which plants will do best in your bathroom, start with the list below, all of which are known for doing well in humid areas like the bathroom, as well as in low lighting.

 1. Orchids (Orchidaceae)